cma9cma/cma9cma.github.io/_pages/about.md

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads! -->

-I got my B.Eng. degree in Optoelectronic Information in 2024 from Huazhong University of Science and Technology (HUST) in Wuhan, China.
-During undergraduate study, I was supervised by Prof. Yuntian Chen in <a href="https://github.com/HUST-CPO">HUST Computational Physical Optics Group</a>, where I got research experiences in efficient numerical methods for electromagnetic applications.
-I also participated in imaging simulations at CUHK.
-You can find my papers on <a href="{{site.author.googlescholar}}"> Google Scholar</a>.
-You may also see my <a href="https://github.com/cma9cma">GitHub</a> for open-source projects.

-Currently I am a first-year PhD student at Department of ECE, National University of Singapore.
+I obtained my B.Eng. degree from Huazhong University of Science and Technology (HUST) in 2024.
+My research interests center on Scientific Computing and Numerical Analysis, with a focus on developing efficient algorithms for complex physical systems.
+During my undergraduate studies, I worked on high-order numerical solvers for unstructured meshes and spectral methods for quasi-periodic systems.
+I also participated in computational imaging projects at CUHK, utilizing Neural Architecture Search (NAS) and randomized algorithms.
+Currently, I am a first-year PhD student at the National University of Singapore (NUS), investigating photonic AI architectures.

 <!-- A data-driven personal website
 ======